tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 # Raspberry Pi 5B NTP Server - Stratum 1 (with Uputronics GPS HAT)
-A straightforward and optimized approach to achieve a cost-effective (€200) Stratum 1 NTP server, disciplined with highly precise PPS (Pulse Per Second) sourced from the GNSS radio service plus NTP public servers across the internet to get the absolute time reference.
+A straightforward and highly optimized approach to achieve a cost-effective (€200) and high performance Stratum 1 NTP server, disciplined with highly precise PPS (Pulse Per Second) sourced from the GNSS radio service plus NTP public servers across the internet to get the absolute time reference.

 Can be prepared to be used with *off-the-grid* applications such as IoT in remote locations/air-gapped systems or WAN connected IoT ones (as presented here).

-The end result with a Raspberry Pi 5B and an Uputronics GPS/RTC HAT Ublox M8 engine vs 6.4:
+The end result with a fully assembled Raspberry Pi 5B and an Uputronics GPS/RTC HAT Ublox M8 engine vs 6.4:

 ![The Server Fully Assembled](./img/rpi_5b_fully_assembled.JPG)

-This is my recipe for Raspberry Pi OS lite `Bookworm`, kernel 6.1.72-v8-16k+.
+This is my recipe for Raspberry Pi OS lite `Bookworm`, freshly installed, with kernel 6.1.72-v8-16k+.

 # Index